shaqdeff/Shaquille-Portfolio/README.md

 git clone https://github.com/shaqdeff/Shaquille-Portfolio.git
 ```

-- Once the files are on your machine, open the **Microverse-Portfolio** folder in [Visual Studio Code](https://code.visualstudio.com/download).
+- Once the files are on your machine, open the **Shaquille-Portfolio** folder in [Visual Studio Code](https://code.visualstudio.com/download).

 ## Deployment